MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 Example of when this could occur:

 - Updating a device from Windows Holographic, version 2004 (Build 19041.xxxx) to Windows Holographic, version 21H1 (Build 20346.xxxx)
-- Updating a device to take a large update on the same major build, e.g. Windows Holographic, version 2004 to Windows Holographic, version 20H2
+- Updating a device to take a large update on the same major build, for example, Windows Holographic, version 2004 to Windows Holographic, version 20H2
 - Updating a device from a factory image to the latest image

-This should not occur during:
+This shouldn't occur during:

 - Devices taking a monthly servicing update